Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate_saga.md

 Lets talk about the first `Handle` method in depth.
 Esentially it is responsible for handling the `MoneySentEvent`.
 Which means telling the receiver aggregate that it is to receive money.
 We do this using a command that we made in the [previous lesson on commmands](/docs/your-first-commands) using the `ReceiveMoneyCommand`.
 After creating that command we just tell it to the correct account and that is that.
 After that we can emit an event that expresses the fact that the saga has begun using the `MoneyTransferStartedEvent`.

-Lets talk about the other things that are happening in this walkthrough.

 The `SagaId<>` gives us a way to address the saga in the actor system, and much like `Identity<>` it is also a `SingleValueObject<>`.
 We can define our `MoneyTransferSagaId` as follows:

 ```csharp